5 need-to-know pneumatic nailing tips

 While assembling a big project, you may not realize when your nailer runs out of fasteners: Many nailers still fire, leaving an empty dimple in the wood.
 Every time you fire your nailer, its driver punches forward, and if there isn't a fastener in line below it to absorb the impact, the driver slams into the wood at full force -- potentially rounding or chipping its edges with each fire.
 This can lead to nail jams, partially set fasteners, or a broken driver.

-To prevent this, make a habit of checking the nailer's magazine before you begin a nailing session, and keep an eye on your nailer's reload indicators, as shown at right.
+To prevent this, make a habit of checking the nailer's magazine before you begin a nailing session, and keep an eye on your nailer's reload indicators, as shown above.

 4. Put the pins in properly